robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

 * Highlight all rows by clicking on the `Row` column header in the upper left of the sequence.
 * Click the green `Start` button.
 * Click OK.
-* The sequence should start.
+* The sequence should start 🎉.
 * Check on your analyses periodically to check for analytical problems.